Jump ahead to learn:

 - You don’t have sales tax nexus in a particular state.

-- You operate in a state that doesn’t have a sales tax, such as New Hampshire, Oregon, Montana, Alaska, or Delaware.
+- You operate in a state that doesn’t have a sales tax (Alaska, Delaware, Montana, New Hampshire and Oregon).